mitsuba-renderer/drjit/docs/cflow.rst

 Symbolic mode
 _____________

-*Symbolic mode* captures the structure of the *entire* user program and turns it into a single large kernel that eventually runs on the target device.
+*Symbolic mode* captures the complete structure of a program and turns it into a single large kernel that eventually runs on the target device.

-Intermediate evaluation is *unwanted* in this mode, as it would split the kernel into multiple parts, which potentially carries a large cost in terms of memory storage and bandwidth.
+Symbolic mode exists to avoid unwanted intermediate evaluation of variables, which would split the large kernel into multiple smaller ones.
+The resulting inter-kernel communication via device memory tends to have a *significant cost* in terms of both storage requirements and memory bandwidth.

-Control flow constructs such as loops present a difficulty during the tracing process that Dr.Jit uses to capture computation.
-Consider the following
+This is no big surprise: Dr.Jit already traces computation to generate fused kernels that specifically avoid these communication overheads.
+However, control flow constructs (loops, conditionals, dynamic dispatch) present a difficulty during this tracing process.
+Consider the following example:
-snippet: knowing when to stop this loop requires analyzing the contents of ``x``.

 .. code-block:: python

    while x > 0:
        x = f(x)

-To keep the computation of ``f(x)`` on the target device (e.g. the GPU) and avoid intermediate evaluation, Dr.Jit must capture a loop that runs for an *unknown* number of iterations.
-This preserves the control flow structure of the original program by replicating it within Dr.Jit's intermediate representation.
+Knowing when to stop this loop requires access to the contents of ``x``.
+To keep evaluation of ``f(x)`` on the target device (e.g. the GPU) while at the same time avoiding intermediate evaluation, Dr.Jit must capture a loop that runs for an *unknown* number of iterations.
+Doing so preserves the control flow structure of the original program, by effectively replicating it within Dr.Jit's intermediate representation.

-To do so, Dr.Jit invokes the loop body with *symbolic* variables to capture the change from one iteration to the next.
+To accomplish these goals, Dr.Jit invokes the loop body with *symbolic* variables to capture the change from one iteration to the next.
 Symbolic variables represent unknown information that will only become available later when the generated code runs on the device.

 Advantages
 ~~~~~~~~~~

-Symbolic mode is highly efficient in terms of device memory storage and
+Symbolic mode is highly efficient with regards to of device storage
-bandwidth.
-Function call arguments, return values, loop state variables, etc.,
+requirements and memory bandwidth.
+This is because function call arguments,
-can all be exchanged via fast CPU/GPU registers.
+return values, loop state variables, etc., can all be exchanged via fast
+CPU/GPU registers.

+The difference is particularly pronounced when compiling code for the CPU,
+where memory bandwidth can quickly become a bottleneck.

 Disadvantages
 ~~~~~~~~~~~~~